volodymyrhudyma/blog/content/blog/2020-09-26-the-most-important-things-you-should-know-about-algorithms.md

 **A stable sorting algorithm** preserves the order of records with equal keys.

-The sorting algorithm can be considered as stable if two objects with equal keys appear in the same order in sorted output as they were in the unsorted input.
+The sorting algorithm can be considered stable if two objects with the same keys appear in sorted output in the same order as in the unsorted input.

-It is important to use only a stable sorting algorithm if the problem that needs to be solved requires retention of that relative order.
+It is important to use only a stable sorting algorithm if the problem to be solved requires retention of this relative order.

 Examples of stable sorting algorithms: